AmyOShea/MS3-Cocktail-Hour/README.md

 + Log into Heroku
 + Select 'Create New App' from your dashboard
 + Choose an app name (if there has been an app made with that name, you will be informed and will need to choose an alternative)
-+ Select the appropiate region based on your location
++ Select the appropriate region based on your location
 + Click 'Create App'
 ### Connecting to GitHub
 + From the dashboard, click the 'Deploy' tab towards the top of the screen
 + From here, locate 'Deployment Method' and choose 'GitHub'
-+ From the search bar newly appeared, locate your respository by name
++ From the search bar newly appeared, locate your repository by name
 + When you have located the correct repository, click 'Connect'
-+ DO NOT CLICK 'ENABLE AUTOMATIC DEPLOYMENT': This can cause unexpected errors before configuation.
++ DO NOT CLICK 'ENABLE AUTOMATIC DEPLOYMENT': This can cause unexpected errors before configuration.
 We'll come back to this
 + Click the 'Settings' tab towards the top of the page
 + Locate the 'Config Vars' and click 'Reveal Config Vars'
 + Use the following keys and values which must match the key/value pairs in your env.py file: